hbshci/fhi/content/challenge/challenge-benefits-hbs-case-study.md

-As a finalist you will be paired with renowned health care faculty who will write a Harvard Business School case study about your organization to be discussed at the conference and potentially taught in class rooms around the world.
+A Harvard Business School case study will be written about finalists’ organizations, discussed at the conference and potentially taught in class rooms around the world.
 Faculty writers include: